Oveek-Sur/FalconEye/README.md

 * Recon tools: `amass`, `subfinder`, `sublist3r`, `theharvester` (optional)
 * Web analysis: `httpx`, `wappalyzer`
 * Scanning & vuln: `naabu`, `subjs`, `gau`, `nmap`, `searchsploit`/`exploitdb`
+## The tool will automatically tell you if something or any tool is misssing then please manually install them.
 ---

 ## 📜 License & Contact